 The premium additions haven't kept the company from losing revenue but they've helped keep the losses under control.
 "We've lost a bunch of students, but we've preserved many more than we've lost," he said.

 What’s more, the company now has a product that it plans to continue even after it can hold in-person classes again, Cappadona said.

 The company's ability to do the kind of modeling that helped it map out its pandemic response had to be created from scratch when Cappadona joined the company in 2018.

 The company, which owns 49 schools and oversees more than 200 franchisees in eight countries, had just relocated its corporate offices to the Boston area, from Philadelphia, and had few senior finance people in the new location.

 The company also had no financial planning and analysis (FP&A) function, which is the background Cappadona brought to the job.
-"That was my first big hire," he said.
-"He's been outstanding and really helped us navigate these waters."
+"That was my first big hire," he said. "[The person I brought in] has been outstanding and really helped us navigate these waters."

 At the start of the pandemic, Cappadona worked with his FP&A chief to model three scenarios, including a worse-case scenario that envisioned the company losing 50-60% of its revenue, selling no more franchises, and running out of cash.

 "We isolated all the scenarios, with the same cost variables," he said.
 "It was a menu approach."

 The scenarios gave company executives a set of levers to pull based on what was happening.
 "We said, 'What if we have to do more cuts?
 What if we do these types of things?
 How much more will that give us in EBITDA by month?'"